CarlHaze/React-Node-MongoApp/README.md

 Adding template engine EJS
     npm install ejs
 need to tell our app we want to use EJS doing this top of our server.js file
+    app.set("view engine", "ejs")
+then set the folder we want to keep our view templates in
+    app.set("views", "./views")